 Looking for a fun and different birthday party theme?
 Gather the gang for a mall scavenger hunt!
 Here are some ideas for planning your party, including 4 different scavenger hunt themes and lots of scavenger hunt list ideas for you to choose from.

 Mall Scavenger Hunt Invitations

 Sending great invitations is a good way to get everybody excited about the party before it even starts.
-There are lots of options for creating your own invitations, or you could look online for e-cards or printables.
+There are lots of options for creating your own invitations, or you could look online for e-cards or free printables.
 Here are some more ideas:

 - Make your invitation using a map of the mall where your party will be held.
 Put a red “X” where the party will start.

 - Write your party information on a small paper gift bag.
 You could even include some scavenger hunt clues on a decorative tag inside the bag.